-Commented [MF33]: #86 Ministry of Education
+Commented [MF35]: #86 Ministry of Education

-49.4.18 Buildings for non-residential activities RD 45.4.10 Buildings for non-residential activities Discretion is restricted to: ועט a.
+49.4.18 Buildings for non-residential activities RD 10.4.10 Discretion is restricted to: a.
 Scale, design and external appearance; b.
 Signage platforms; c.
-Lighting; d.
-Spatial layout of the development, including interrelationship with the street, surrounding buildings and open spaces; e. how the design promotes sustainability and accessibility, either through site layout, construction methods, design or function; f.
+Lighting; Spatial layout of the development, including interrelationship with the street, surrounding buildings and open spaces; e. how the design promotes sustainability and accessibility, either through site layout, construction methods, design or function; f.
 In the Commercial Precinct, the opportunity to establish an anchor building on the corner with State Highway 6. g.
 Street activation; h.
-Parking and access layout: safety, sufficiency for emergency access, efficiency and impacts on on-street parking and travel management; 49.4.19 i.
+Parking and access layout: safety, sufficiency for emergency access. efficiency and impacts on on-street parking and travel management; i.
 Design and integration of landscaping, including existing vegetation; j.
 The spatial layout of the development, and its relationship to and integration with other sites and development, taking into account the location of: i.
 Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub- Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
 Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
 Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone. k.
-The information requirements for stormwater management specified by Rule 27.7.28.1 RD 43.4.13 Structure Plan NU For the purpose of this rule, development means new buildings and structures, earthworks requiring consent under Chapter 25, and car parking areas.
+The information requirements for stormwater management specified by Rule 27.7.28.1 49.4.19 Development within the Crossing Curtilage Overlay area shown on the Structure Plan RD For the purpose of this rule, development means new buildings and structures, earthworks requiring consent under Chapter 25, and car parking areas.
 Discretion is restricted to the effects of the proposed development on the provision of the Key Crossing, including consideration of the integration of the development with the design, legibility, and safety of the crossing.
 49.4.20 Commercial Recreation D 49.4.21 Community Activities not otherwise listed D 49.4.22 Activities not otherwise listed NC 49.4.23 Restaurants with drive-through facilities NC 49.4.24 Large Format Retail tenancy other than as provided for under Rule 49.4.14.
-NC 49.4.25 Buildings within the Building Restriction Area on the planning maps NC 49.4.26 Service Activity NC 49.4.27 Industrial Activity NC 49.4.28 Panel beating, spray painting, motor vehicle repair or dismantling, fibre glassing, sheet metal work, bottle or scrap storage, motor body building NC 11
+NC 49.4.25 Buildings within the Building Restriction Area on the planning maps NC 49.4.26 Service Activity NC 49.4.27 Industrial Activity NC 49.4.28 Panel beating, spray painting, motor vehicle repair or dismantling, fibre glassing, sheet metal work, bottle or scrap storage, motor body building NC